thecandlestick/silverbullet/website/Pointers.md

 _KC: What is the value of z after the code above is executed?_

 ## _const_ and Pointers

+The _const_ keyword can be applied to pointers in two different ways.
+The _const_ can be applied to the type that the pointer points to, or it can be applied to the pointer itself.
+This gives, in total, four possible variations.

 <!-- #include [[examples/ptr-const]] -->
 ```c++